 The minute I stepped out of my car I could hear the distinct sounds of monkeys hooting and hollering as they played amongst each other.
 Without warning, an ear piercing whistle blows very close to where I parked my car.
 The Lincoln Children’s Zoo Train thunders past, just feet from the parking lot.
-As I approached the gates, I could hear music that put a spring in my step as I went to investigate this new zoo.
-At the gate, the lady said, “Just one?”
-I replied with a hushed, “Yes,” as I unwillingly handed her my hard earned money.
-As I entered the main area of the zoo, the first thing I encountered was the map.
-I took a close look at the map to see where the animals that interested me most were located in this unfamiliar zoo.

 From the Otter pool I moved to the area of the zoo called the First Hand Farm.
 The First Hand Farm had a strong smell that could be easily associated with any farm, that of manure.
 It was putrid and hung in the air and masked any good scent in the area.
 The smell was almost overwhelming.
 There were a lot of things for younger kids to do in this area.
 First of all, everyone could feel the texture of pelts from the different kinds of animals.
 The kids could have animal tattoos painted on their faces for fifty cents.
 Kids could enjoy a leisurely ride on a donkey or horse of their choice for a small fee.
 Also in the First Hand Farm, there were enclosures for animals such as goats, llamas, chickens, donkeys, and horses.
 There were four enclosures, three of them held chickens, llamas, and goats, and the fourth held the horses and donkeys.
 Between the three enclosures holding the chickens, llamas, and goats a wooden walking bridge had been erected for the goats to cross back and forth between the different enclosures.
 Most of the goats preferred to sit and sun on the walkway, while others walked over them between the different pens.
 On the floor of the enclosures, goats herded around little openings in the fence where kids could feed them by hand and pet them.
 For fifty cents, one could purchase food pellets that the goats consumed rather quickly and looked at the children pleadingly for more.
 The kids turned to ask their parents for two more quarters.
 The human kids ran to and from their parents very quickly, almost at a dead sprint, back to the little machine that dispensed the pellets.
 The First Hand Farm was very child oriented and fit the zoo well.
 The kids got a little overwhelming after a while and I decided to move on to other exhibits in the zoo that might be a little more interesting to me.